Sparkles-Qemu/qemu_vp_builder/README.md

 docker build -t qemu_vp:PLATFORM .

 To run:
-docker run --hostname builder -it qemu_vp:PLATFORM Please note that run command needs to be modified to allow debugging.
+docker run --hostname builder -it qemu_vp:PLATFORM -p 2222:22 Please note that run command needs to be modified to allow debugging.

 To detach from container press CTRL+p CTRL+q